Generative Machine Learning for Multivariate Angular Simulation: Simulation study

 Considering the visual diagnostics as a whole, we observe that, with the exception of the GAN approach, each of the tested deep generative approaches appears able to recreate the marginal \textit{and} dependence structures from the angular variables in almost every case.
-It is also worth remarking that even though the baseline approach had a lower expected cCRPS, the visual diagnostics do not necessarily indicate that this approach performed best \textit{overall}, especially when taking into account the dependence in the angular variables through the orthant probability plots.
-For the sparse Gaussian copula in particular, we found the baseline approach performed poorly, which was not the case for all of the deep generative approaches.
-See, for instance, Figure~\ref{fig:baseline_poor_cop5}, which provides the QQ and orthant probability plots for the baseline approach using copula 5 with $d = 10$ and double Pareto margins; equivalent plots for the deep learning approaches can be found in Figures~\ref{fig:qq_plots_cop5_d10_m2} (QQ plots) and \ref{fig:orthant_plots_cop5_d10_m2} (orthant probability plots) of Appendix~\ref{app:add_sim_study}.
+It is also worth remarking that even though the baseline approach had a lower expected aES, the visual diagnostics do not indicate that this approach performed best \textit{overall}.
+For many cases, we found the baseline approach performed poorly, which was not the case for all of the deep generative approaches; see, for instance, Figures~\ref{fig:qq_plots_cop5_d5} and \ref{fig:orthant_plots_cop5_d5}, alongside Figures~\ref{fig:qq_plots_cop5_d10} (QQ plots) and \ref{fig:orthant_plots_cop5_d10} (orthant probability plots) of Appendix~\ref{app:add_sim_study}.
 These diagnostics clearly indicate poor performance of the baseline approach relative to what we observe from the deep generative techniques.
-Consequently, while the expected cCRPS provides a simple numerical means of comparing between fitted models, the resulting scores do not necessarily tell the full story.
-It is worth noting that CRPS has been shown to be fairly insensitive towards misspecification of the dependence structure, and its behaviour tends to be dominated by the marginal distributions \citep{pinson_discrimination_2013, bjerregard_introduction_2021}.
-Alternative proper scores have been proposed \citep{scheuerer_variogram-based_2015}, but to the authors' knowledge have not yet been generalised to angular variables.
-This might help to explain why the vMF mixture distribution, which nearly always reproduces the marginal behaviour, tends to perform best according to the cCRPS.
-However, even if the marginal distributions in each dimension are well-captured, there might still be considerable deviations in the multivariate dependencies, as we find for, e.g., copula 5.
+Consequently, while the expected aES provides a simple numerical means of comparing between fitted models, the resulting scores do not necessarily tell the full story.
+It is worth noting that the energy score has been shown to be fairly insensitive towards misspecification of the dependence structure, with its behaviour tending to be dominated by the marginal distributions \citep{pinson_discrimination_2013, bjerregard_introduction_2021}; our angular extension may well have similar shortcomings.
+Alternative proper scores have been proposed \citep{scheuerer_variogram-based_2015}, but to the authors' knowledge have not yet been generalised to multivariate angular variables.
+This might help to explain why the vMF mixture distribution, which often correctly reproduces the marginal behaviour, tends to perform best according to the aES.
+However, as illustrated by e.g. Figure~\ref{fig:qq_plots_cop5_d5}, this is not always the case, and therefore it is unclear why the aES metric consistently tends to favour the vMF approach.
 We therefore stress caution when interpreting the numerical results given in this study, since they only provide a simplistic summary of the overall predictive power of each fitted model.